 With DLP technology and maximum ease of use, the Asiga MAX™ printer allows for fast, precise and efficient operation.
 The built-in LCD panel with touch function displays the information on the current construction process and allows interactive control of the printer.
 The light sensor provides consistent projector performance and uniform resin curing, the smart positioning system (SPS) ensures precise printing results.
 Print jobs can be stored in a queue, started from the control panel and transmitted via Ethernet or WiFi.
 The printer can also operate as a wireless hot spot.
 Thanks to the IMPRIMO® 385 nm material range and reliable DLP technology, the Asiga MAX™ can be used in all fields of dentistry.
 Printing jobs can be created using the Asiga Composer software, included license-free with every system.

-This product is part of SMART FLOW: the complete digital process chain optimized for orthodontic practices and laboratories, comprising products and services by SCHEU-DENTAL and CA DIGITAL.
+This product is part of: the complete digital process chain optimized for orthodontic practices and laboratories, comprising products and services by SCHEU-DENTAL and CA DIGITAL.

 Printing can be done continuously in layers of 1 μm thickness.
 Layer thicknesses of 25 μm, 50 μm, 75 μm and 100 μm have been validated.
 In general, each layer thickness can be realized with the accuracy of a 1 μm.